dustlang/rust/src/doc/dustc/src/codegen-options/index.md

 ## tune-cpu

-This instructs `rustc` to schedule code specifically for a particular processor.
+This instructs `dustc` to schedule code specifically for a particular processor.
 This does not affect the compatibility (instruction sets or ABI), but should make your code slightly more efficient on the selected CPU.